-At this time he said: "You have discovered that which all philosophers have sought and to find for two thousand years," addm no fool, and as a doctor of medicine I ead all history and know such was never before.
-Your town has a lot of medical who are as dumb as asses, to be within cks of you for five years and not know the of the science you have unfolded here heir noses."
+At this time he said: "You have discovered that

+for which all philosophers have sought for two thousand years and have failed to find," adding: "I am no fool, and as a doctor of medicine I have read all history and know that such philosophy was never known before.
+Your town has a lot of medical doctors who are as dumb as asses, to live within ten blocks of you for five years and not know the truths of the science you have unfolded here under their noses."

-now remember, the doctor's visit to me June or July, and after spending nearly afternoon in friendly discussion on the he asked to come back that evening.
-In ning conversation, we talked of teaching 1 school that winter in anatomy, as 1 my sons to get a good knowledge of the 1 realized that the doctor was fully while those who failed to complete the study are failures.
+As I now remember, the doctor's visit to me was in the month of June or July, and after spending nearly all the afternoon in friendly discussion on the science, he asked to come back that evening.
+In the evening conversation, we talked of teaching a small school that winter in anatomy, as I wanted my sons to get a good knowledge of the science.
+I realized that the doctor was fully qualified to teach them, and as he wanted to study Osteopathy, we soon struck up a trade, and in two months he opened a four-months' school of anatomy with a class of about ten, in a small house sixteen by twenty-two feet, which I erected for that purpose.
+The class advanced only as far as the study of the bones and muscles of the arm and leg.
+A few of the class did not return after that four-months term to finish the study; others did, and are skilled reasoners, while those who failed to complete the study are failures.
 I have learned that if a student is allowed to go into the clinics and operating rooms before he masters anatomy, he gets cures mixed with an imperfect knowledge of the machine he tries to adjust.
-I know this to be true, because I took the class after Dr. Smith had stopped, with the study of the bones of the body and muscles of the arm and leg only.
-I could get a few ideas in their heads when I talked about a leg or arm, but could advance them no further.
+I know this to be true, because I took the class which had stopped at the study of the bones of the body and muscles of the arm and leg.
+I could get a few ideas in their heads when I talked about a leg or an arm, but every thing was Greek to them beyond that.

-This imperfect knowledge created a desire to go into the world as cure-alls and know-alls, who want to say and write all and much more than is in Osteopathy.
+This limited knowledge created a desire on their part to go out into the world as "cure-alls and knowalls," wanting to say and write all and much more than is in Osteopathy.

-I had never taught nor had I intended to teach the science, but I wanted my sons and daughter to study anatomy and receive a drill from a competent instructor, as I believed Dr. William Smith to be at that time.
+I had never taught nor had I intended to teach the science, but I wanted my sons and daughter to study anatomy and receive a drill from a competent instructor.